ansible/ansible/rst/playbooks.rst

      - name: disable selinux
        action: command /sbin/setenforce 0

+The command and shell module care about return codes, so if you have a command who's successful exit code is not zero, you may wish to do this:

+   tasks:
+     - name: run this command and ignore the result
+       action: shell /usr/bin/somecommand & /bin/true

 Variables can be used in action lines.
 Suppose you defined a variable called 'vhost' in the 'vars' section, you could do this::